Michael Corleone in Sicily: Exploring the Iconic Godfather Filming Locations

 The Mafia is, after all, just unhinged capitalism.

-For me, the most impressive scenes in the Godfather trilogy have always been those set in Sicily, the birthplace of the Corleone family.
+Some of the most impressive scenes in the Godfather trilogy are set in Sicily, the birthplace of the Corleone family.
 Here, on this page about Michael Corleone in Sicily, we delve into these iconic filming locations.

 The Dramatic Landscapes of Sicily: A Perfect Backdrop for the Godfather Movies